kubenet-dev/docs/docs/02-examples/07_routednetwork.md

 network.network.app.kuid.dev/topo3nodesrl.vpc2 created
 ```

 An abstract data model is derived per device for this confiuration, which is translated to the specific implementation of [srlinux][srlinux] and finally transacted to the device.
-Important to note that only Edge01 and edge01 has a configuration, since these devices are only used for this specific configuration.
+Important to note that only edge01 and edge02 has a configuration, since these devices are only used for this specific configuration.
 The topology information is used to determine this.

-The abstracted device models
+The abstracted device models can be viewed with this command.

 ```
 kubectl get networkdevices.network.app.kuid.dev